poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2024-01-04-2024-A-comparision-of-basic-low-level-userspace-security-mitigations-in-Linux-and-BSD-flavours.markdown

 # Write XOR Execute
 This is not a chapter I expected to make but I was forced to.
 In every modern operating system there is [this rule](https://en.wikipedia.org/wiki/W%5EX) that a memory page shouldn't be at the same time executable and writeable.
 Especially [the stack](https://en.wikipedia.org/wiki/Call_stack) where our local function's data and different other data like the return addresses from function calls are stored on.
 When we ignore this rule an [older than time itself exploitation technique](http://phrack.org/issues/49/14.html) can be used where we put the code we want to execute as data on the stack and then we return to it by overwriting the return address.
 Also called [shellcoding](https://en.wikipedia.org/wiki/Shellcode).
 Of course it's not a perfect mitigation, as a countermeasure we have [return-oriented programming](https://en.wikipedia.org/wiki/Return-oriented_programming), but it's a start.
 You would expect every operating system with an internet connection to adhere to this rule but no, seems like DragonflyBSD doesn't care.
 ![Image](/files/dfs1.webp)
-At the beginning I thought gdb is playing tricks on me especially since on DragonflyBSD it didn't support `info proc mappings` so I couldn't check what's the permissions of the memory segment, but no. I wrote a small code example and I'm perfectly able to overwrite the return address to the stack and execute my code.
+At the beginning I thought gdb is playing tricks on me especially since on DragonflyBSD it didn't support `info proc mappings` so I couldn't check what are the permissions of the memory segment, but no. I wrote a small code snippet and I'm perfectly able to overwrite the return address to the stack and execute my code.
 ![Image](/files/dfs2.png)
 Explanation: at `(&a)+2` there's stored the return address on the stack, so I'm overwriting it with the address of `a` which is also stored on the stack.
 So after the main function returns, we're executing cpu instructions that are encoded in the number `0x909090cccc909090`.
 Specifically `0x90` is the [opcode](https://en.wikipedia.org/wiki/Opcode) for [NOP](https://en.wikipedia.org/wiki/NOP_(code)) and `0xcc` is the opcode for [INT3](https://en.wikipedia.org/wiki/INT_(x86_instruction)#INT3) which is an instruction used for implementing software breakpoints.
 We can see that it's executed correctly because of the `Trace/BPT trap`.

 # ASLR
-Now we're gonna explore everything related to [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization) which is just a mitigation that tries to make all the memory addresses random.
-For testing ASLR I ran a program like this or it's variation multiple times:
+Now we're gonna explore everything related to [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization) which is a mitigation that tries to make all of the memory addresses randomized.
+For testing ASLR I ran a program like this or its variation multiple times:
 ```c
 int main() {
   int stack;